12 Reasons to Never Make Someone a Priority When You’re an Option

 Can a relationship where you’re an option ever become one where you’re a priority?

-Transitioning from being an option to a priority is possible but depends on both parties’ willingness to change the dynamics.
-Open communication about your feelings and needs can set the stage for adjustment.
-However, both must be willing to engage in honest introspection and effort to redefine the relationship’s foundation.
+Transitioning from being an option to a priority is possible, but it depends on both parties’ willingness to change the dynamics.
+Open communication about your feelings and needs can help set the stage for a smooth adjustment.

 -